🤔 Curious about the Notecard? Want to learn more about Blues Wireless? Join us at Getting Started with the Notecard on July 14th!

 note

-Use the Notecard Playground to interact with your Device
+Use the In-Browser Terminal to interact with your Device

-This site provides an in-browser terminal that emulates much of the functionality of the Notecard CLI.
-Access the terminal via the Notecard Playground or the expansion button at the top right of your screen, assuming you're using a supported browser (Chrome, Edge, or Opera).
+This site provides an In-Browser Terminal that emulates much of the functionality of the Notecard CLI.
+Access the terminal via the Terminal or the expansion button at the top right of your screen, assuming you're using a supported browser (Chrome, Edge, or Opera).

 Installation

-To install the Notecard CLI, visit the releases page of the note-go repository and download the binary for your operating system.
+To install the Notecard CLI, visit the releases page of the note-cli repository and download the binary for your operating system.
 Extract the notecard utility and place it in your PATH.

-Alternatively, if you have Go and the Go tools installed and want to build from source, you can clone the note-go repo and build the Notecard CLI directly with the following commands:
+Alternatively, if you have Go and the Go tools installed and want to build from source, you can clone the note-cli repo and build the Notecard CLI directly with the following commands:

 $